gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 window CWND (see {{RFC9260}} section 7.2).

 It may happen that protection engine discards packets due to internal checks or because it has detected a malicious attempt.
+As those packets do not represent what the peer sent, it is acceptable to discount them, although in-situ modification on the path of a packet resulting in discarding due to integrity failure will leave a gap, but has to be accepted as part of the path behavior.

 The protection engine shall not interfere with the SCTP congestion control mechanism, this basically means that from SCTP perspective